scanner-research/esper-tv/README.md

 ### Accessing the local database
-The default Esper build comes with a local MySQL database, saved to `mysql-db` inside the Esper repository.
+The default Esper build comes with a local Postgres database, saved to `mysql-db` inside the Esper repository.
 It is exposed on the default port (3306) and comes with a root user whose password is what you specified in `MYSQL_PASSWORD`.
 Connect to the database with:
 ```
 mysql -h <your server> -u root -p${MYSQL_PASSWORD} esper
 ```